Struct BinningWithWidth

 pub fn bins_m1(&self) -> <i8 as HasUnsignedVersion>::Unsigned

-• minus 1 because if the bins are going over the entire range of the type, then I cannot represent the number of bins as this type
+• minus 1 because if the bins are of width 1 and are going over the entire range of the type, then we cannot represent the number of bins as this type

 If we look at an u8 and the range from 0 to 255, then this is 256 bins, which cannot be represented as u8.
 To combat this, I return bins - 1.
 This works, because we always have at least 1 bin